i

 The countries elected will serve three-year terms beginning on 1 January 2026.

-• African States: Mauritius, Tanzania, South Africa and Egypt (4 candidates for 4 seats: closed slate)
+• African States: Mauritius, Tunisia, South Africa, and Egypt (4 candidates for 4 seats: closed list)

-• Asia and the Pacific States: Pakistan, Iraq, Vietnam and India (4 candidates for 4 seats: closed slate)
+• Asia-Pacific States: Pakistan, Iraq, Vietnam, and India (4 candidates for 4 seats: closed list)

-• Latin America and Caribbean States: Chile and Argentina (2 candidates for 2 seats: closed slate)
+• Latin American and Caribbean States: Chile and Argentina (2 candidates for 2 seats: closed list)

-• Western Europe and other States: Italy and the UK (2 candidates for 2 seats: closed slate)
+• Western European and Other States: Italy and the United Kingdom (2 candidates for 2 seats: closed list)

-• Central and Eastern Europe States: Slovenia and Estonia (2 candidates for 2 seats: closed slate)
+• Central and Eastern European States: Slovenia and Estonia (2 candidates for 2 seats: closed list)

 Candidates must be member states of the UN.
 Through membership of the Council, they commit themselves to “uphold the highest standards in the promotion and protection of human rights,” and to fully cooperate with the Council and its mechanisms.